Cumulocity-IoT/c8y-docs/content/edge/edge-installation-bundle/installing-edge-using-gui.md

 7. Provide a password for the root user of the guest operating system below **Guest OS root**, and click **Next**.

     {{< c8y-admon-important >}}
 Do not use the root credentials to perform any task.
-The root credentials must be used only when asked by {{< company-sag >}} support personnel.
+The root credentials must be used only when asked by {{< company-c8y >}} support personnel.
 Using it otherwise might void the appliance support.
     {{< /c8y-admon-important >}}

 8. Create an administrator account to access the "edge" tenant and the {{< management-tenant >}}, and click **Next**.